What To Say For Weakness In Job Interview

 8. Practice Your Answer:

-• Explanation: Rehearse your answer beforehand to see to it that you feel confident and comfortable.
+• Explanation: Rehearse your answer beforehand to confirm that you feel confident and comfortable.
 Practice in front of a mirror or with a friend to get feedback on your delivery.

 9. Tailor Your Answer to the Specific Job: